Tips and Tricks¶

 The code is wrapped in an exec(...) function for two primary reasons:

-2. To elude linters and static type checkers like pylint or mypy which consider this an error (while it is only a false positive, since we're dealing with old legacy Python versions).
+pylintormypywhich consider this an error (while it is only a false positive, since we're dealing with old legacy Python versions). - The inner

 Source